 Why is this the case?
 It is like that, as positive content makes people feel good and encourages them to take action, while negative content makes people feel bad and causes them to distance themselves from it.

 It is worth noting this connection between sentiment and engagement is not always linear.
 In other words, there are some cases where negative sentiment can lead to more active engagement than positive sentiment.
+For example, healthcare brands use HCP engagement platforms and share relevant stories to get relevant digital HCP engagement for their product and services.

 So, what have we learned?
 It would appear that there is a definite connection between social media sentiment and engagement.
 The more positive the sentiment around a post, the more people will engage with it.
 That makes sense – people want to be part of things that make them happy or that they agree with.